TravelerLq/travel.github.io/backup/GmeekTest-LearnA1.md

 Endstation C2 + Mit Erfolg zum Goethe C2 3/5
 Endstation C2 is used by the VHS for the C2 Prüfungsvorbereitungskurs.
 Each chapter gets a bit more difficult.
 It’s a bit easier than the exam or ‘Mit Erfolg’.
 A few of my classmates got a bit blindsided by the difficulty of the exam (they all passed though :D ).
 Both contain strategy tips for the exam.

 I hope someone finds this useful.
 It might look overwhelming but once you have a solid study routine going you will tear through resources over a few years.
-I used mostly pomodoro and would give 25 minutes to each resource to keep things fresh.。</description><guid isPermaLink="true">https://TravelerLq.github.io/travel.github.io/post/GmeekTest-LearnA1.html</guid><pubDate>Thu, 31 Jul 2025 11:47:10 +0000</pubDate></item></channel></rss>
+I used mostly pomodoro and would give 25 minutes to each resource to keep things fresh.